insidewhy/advent-of-code-2022/readme.md

 I use TypeScript more than any other language in the last few years so it was easy to write this without having to reference any documentation.
 The problem wasn't very hard but there were two small areas where you could use modular arithmetic in a fun way.
-I checked some other solutions online and many people just used a lookup table where looked up each line from the file against a score table and this works for both parts since there are only six combinations of hands.
+I checked some other solutions online and many people just used a lookup table with one entry containing the score for each of the six possible hands.

 ## c++